joshtwist/pairquality/README.md

 ## Kicking off the process

+Recommend using the bash script (`run.sh`) to restart the python script in the event of a failure and `nohup` to dump the output to file for investigation later.

 ` nohup ./run.sh &

 This will dump the logs in a file called nohup.out.
 If you see a permission denied error, make sure the run.sh file is executable: